cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

 -  line breaks ahead of the double back slash are annotated by ★, and are controlled by ``DBSStartsOnOwnLine``;

--  libe breaks after the double back slash are annotated by □, and are controlled by ``DBSFinishesWithLineBreak``.
+-  line breaks after the double back slash are annotated by □, and are controlled by ``DBSFinishesWithLineBreak``.

 Let’s explore each of these in turn.